Most interesting landmarks of Uganda

 - Ntusi site – Central Region.
 Approximately 2 km² large area rich with archaeological finds.
 It is possible that this was the main urban center of the Empire of Kitara in the 11th – 15th centuries.
 Site includes two large mounds.

-Described wonders of Uganda
+Described landmarks of Uganda

 Man made heritage is somewhat less rich – but there is interesting very recent (or even existing) live tradition of rainmaking with the help of enormous natural stone gongs – large boulders sometimes covered with paintings and carvings.
 Amazing are the grandiose works of Kitara Empire from the 11th – 16th century.

 Some of the most amazing hot springs in East Africa are Buranga Hot Springs.
 Currently here are flowing 37 springs which receive the geothermal heat from the deep faults of East African Rift System.